SvenPam/Simple-Waypoint-Scroll/README.md

 ####Simple
 If you just want a simple scroll between waypoints, specify elements you want as waypoints.

-This is done by setting the class of an element to "waypoint", additionally for this to work ensure there are no siblings between elements with the "waypoint class:
+This is done by setting the class of an element to "waypoint", additionally for this to work ensure there are no siblings between elements with the "waypoint" class: